 Temporomandibular Disorders (TMD)

-Temporomandibular disorders (TMD) happen as a result of problems with the jaw, jaw joint, and surrounding facial muscles that control chewing and moving the jaw.
-These disorders are often incorrectly called TMJ, for temporomandibular joint.
+Temporomandibular disorders (TMD) occur as a result of problems with the jaw, jaw joint, and surrounding facial muscles that control chewing and moving the jaw.
+These disorders are often incorrectly called TMJ, which stands for temporomandibular joint.

 What Causes TMD?